Dr. Heather answers some of your most commonly asked questions here!

 I am interested in natural health, but don’t have any specific health conditions.
 Should I still make an appointment?
 You can absolutely make an appointment, even if you don’t have specific health concerns or diagnoses.
 We call this a wellness or preventative visit.
 One of our main principles in naturopathic medicine is PREVENTION.
 The easiest way to treat a disease .. is to eliminate the conditions that might allow it to develop in the first place!
 A wellness visit is a check-in, to truly make sure that you’re well on all levels: body, mind, spirit.
 It’s also an opportunity to learn about strategies for staying well, and to get any of your naturopathic questions answered.

 I’d like to learn more about the naturopathic approach, but am not ready to use your services.
 Where can I find more info?
 Great question.
 Many are just hearing about naturopathic medicine for the first time, and are not sure how it might benefit them.
 I highly recommend booking your 15 minute complimentary phone consult, where we can discuss what naturopathic medicine is and whether it could be a good fit for you.
-I also recommend checking out my e-books and following me on social media; I share lots of free information and resources on my blog, Instagram, Facebook page, and YouTube channel regularly!
+I also recommend checking out my e-books and following me on social media; I share lots of free information and resources on my blog, Instagram, Facebook page, podcast, and YouTube channel regularly!